OpenStoneSoftware/JustOneClickDocs/index.md

 layout: home
 ---

+{: .warning }
+NOTE: This documentation is not complete and is subject to change.
+Information in this documentation may also be incorrect as the software version may not be the same as the one the documentation was written upon.
+Some errors may also not be in the current public version of StatsApp.

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.